vafeond/BareMetalCapers/guides/01_Setup_RedBoardTurbo.md

 pre-programmed bootloader.

-So far, I cannot use *SparkFun BOSSA GUI* and the *RedBoard Turbo boot loader* to upload this project's more than once.
-After uploading the executable neither the *Arduino IDE* nor the *SparkFun BOSSA GUI* detect the *RedBoard Turbo*, and the bootloader must be re-programmed.
+So far, I cannot use *SparkFun BOSSA GUI* and the *RedBoard Turbo boot loader* to upload this project's executables more than once.
+After uploading the executable neither the *Arduino IDE* nor the *SparkFun BOSSA GUI* detect the *RedBoard Turbo*, and the boot loader must be re-programmed.

-It seems the created executables do not configure the device or its peripherals correctly to support the boot loader, though I beleived that would be the responsibility of the bootloader itself, so I'm unsure why this doesn't work.
+It seems the created executables do not configure the device or its peripherals correctly to support the boot loader, though I beleived that would be the responsibility of the boot loader itself, so I'm unsure why this doesn't work.
 In fairness, the *RedBoard Turbo boot loader* is intended to support *Arduino*, so if the boot loader is deficient (and I'm not saying it is) then it isn't to be blamed for a use case outside its scope.